siavash9000/famousfaces/README.md

 docker-compose build
 docker-compose up
 ```
+The startup cann took several minutes, please be patient.
+The Tensorflow Service needs some time for loading its model.

-The application should now be available under http://localhost:3000
+The application should then be available under http://localhost:3000

 <a name="useyourownimages"/>